 Did you want to add something there as well, Warwick, around deployment and some of the things that you’re seeing.

-One of the challenges for those organizations is to find the right way to link to other organizations as well.
-Because of that, the opportunities that exist, and you’ve got organizations like Deakin that are very large, and you’ve got IDP that is also very large as well.
-I think part of the challenge is for them to work out how they connect to those sorts of organizations.
-I don’t have a magic answer there, but I think that’s probably one of the roles for EduGrowth and similar organizations.
+One of the challenges for those organisations is to find the right way to link to other organisations as well.
+Because of that, the opportunities that exist, and you’ve got organisations like Deakin that are very large, and you’ve got IDP that is also very large as well.
+I think part of the challenge is for them to work out how they connect to those sorts of organisations.
+I don’t have a magic answer there, but I think that’s probably one of the roles for EduGrowth and similar organisations.
 I’ve been invited to a forum in India, but I think that’s the tricky part for these antique entrepreneurs in India, is to try to find how do you find that connection point?

 Be very careful about how you enter the market.
 What I mean by that is be conscious of the cultural differences between India and Australia, and the way that we do business.
 Specifically, remember that it’s a very small market, so if you burn through it by potentially alienating a number of universities then that may cut you out of the market.
 Also in the university space, specifically, the people that you want to speak to, they all know everyone else in that sector.
 So they are going to have reference calls to each other.
 Just be conscious of that.
 That leads us to that.

 David, that when we started with Upgrad I must have had about 20 calls from various universities to talk about what the model is.

 That’s just how this market works.
 There’s 40 universities, there’s 40 Deputy Vice Chancellors of Education.
 You’re like, this is simple, and they’ve all worked with each other, been at symposia together, written research papers together, so you’ve got to be really careful.
 You’ve got to make sure that you and I think.